The Environment and Climate Change Law Review: Germany

-No different from any other Member State environmental law within the European Union, EU directives have had great influence on German environmental law.
-EU regulations such as the EU Chemicals Regulation 1907/2006 (REACH) and the EU Eco-Management and Audit Regulation 1221/2009 (EMAS III) form part of the supranational environmental law directly applicable in Germany.
+No different from any other Member State environmental law within the European Union, EU law has had great influence on German environmental law.
 With specific regard to German laws and regulations on environmental protection and climate change discussed in this chapter, these laws are manifold and not comprehensively codified.
 The reasons are primarily of a historic nature and based on the division of legislative powers for environmental law between the German federation on the one hand and the 16 federal states on the other hand.
 For the most part, the different laws focus on particular subjects of protection (i.e., air, soil and water) or sources of hazards (e.g., industrial installations).
 Some laws have more comprehensive legal objects, such as nature conservation or liability for environmental damage in general.
 Environmental laws are often further specified in more detail in related ordinances as well as administrative regulations.